Seven students graduate from Basic Law Enforcement Training

 SPINDALE (Sept.
 21, 2022) – Seven students graduated from the Basic Law Enforcement Training (BLET) program at Isothermal Community College on Wednesday evening after completing nearly ten months of training.

 This class had a great distinction of a 100 percent pass rate on the state law enforcement certification exam.

 The BLET program is the state-mandated course of study for anyone interested in becoming a certified law enforcement officer.
 The students who completed the program were trained in 35 topics including criminal law, arrest, search, and seizure, driver training, defense tactics, firearms, and other related law enforcement topics.

-The students were honored in a ceremony that began with an invocation by Stephen Matheny, Isothermal’s vice president of Administrative Services.
-Dr. Greg Thomas, vice president of Academic and Student Affairs, welcomed the audience.
+The students were honored in a ceremony that began with an invocation by Rutherford County Sheriff Chris Francis and the national anthem, led by graduate Samantha Mandolin.
+Dr. Greg Thomas, vice president of Student and Academic Affairs, welcomed the audience.